skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 ### Malli: Data Generation

-Let’s have a look at a simple example of a test of our system which randomly generate a length and verify that the result is indeed a sequence of numbers with `length` element:
+Let’s have a look at a simple example of a test of our system which randomly generates a length and verifies that the result is indeed a sequence of numbers with `length` element:

 ```clojure
 (ns my-app.core-test